ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 This ends the proof.

-*A warning:* The previous proof ensures that likelihood is not decreasing.
+*Warning:* The previous proof ensures that likelihood is not decreasing.
 It does not say how parameters compare with $$\theta^{\text{(true)}}$$ (really unknown) or even $$\theta^{\text{(MLE)}}$$ (obtained using maximum likelihood estimate, but intractable).
-Under mild conditions, EM converges to a local maximum though, see [this article](../images/2017-1-11-Rediscover-EM-algorithm/A15n316.pdf) for a review.
+Under mild conditions, EM converges to a local maximum though, see [this article for a review](../images/2017-1-11-Rediscover-EM-algorithm/A15n316.pdf).

 ### How to compute and maximize $$Q$$ in practice?